trapcodeio/abolish-docs/docs/validators/default.md

 ### object

-Validate the object using abolish
+Validate an object using abolish rules.

 ```javascript
 const data = {